qnighy/node-cjs-interop/README.md

-# `node-cjs-interop`: fix the default import interoperability issue in Node.js
+# `babel-plugin-node-cjs-interop` and `node-cjs-interop`: fix the default import interoperability issue in Node.js

 ## The problem to solve